-The value in our DADU plans and prefab “kit of parts” approach is currently only applicable inside the City of Seattle.
+The value in our DADU plans approach is currently only applicable inside the City of Seattle.
 In 2020, Urban Cottage was selected as one of the DADU designs approved for construction by the City of Seattle.
 We tailored our Urban Cottage design and approach to the city’s specific building code and ordinances and were selected as one of the ten pre-approved designs.
 Rather than taking the usual 8–12 months to get a building permit in the City of Seattle, these selected pre-approved designs can fly through the permit process in less than a month.

-We recommend using the city’s ADUniverse property search feature to determine if your home is inside the Seattle urban area (where the pre-approval applies); if you are, we would love to work with you to get a cottage placed on your property.
+We recommend using our property search feature to determine if your home is inside the Seattle urban area (where the pre-approval applies); if you are, we would love to work with you to get a cottage placed on your property.
 If you determine your address is not part of this program, this specific design probably doesn’t make sense for you at this time.
 That said, we encourage you to contact us regardless, especially if you are located on the Eastside; we will save your contact information and reach out to you if any Eastside cities start working with the City of Seattle to pre-approve our Urban Cottage DADUs in the future.

 No. While the plans contain the information the City of Seattle could approve in advance, the specifics of placing it on your unique site are not included.
 A site plan and foundation type tailored to your site is required and usually takes two to four weeks to complete.
 Once complete, it can be added to your pre-approved plans for your selected Urban Cottage then submitted for a building permit.